millymontes/jukebox-pro/README.md

 </details>

-1. Create the `users` table in `schema.sql`.
+✅1.
+Create the `users` table in `schema.sql`.
-   - The `username` field is unique.
+✅- The `username` field is unique.
-2. Add the `user_id` field to the `playlists` table.
+✅2.
+Add the `user_id` field to the `playlists` table.
-   - User deletion should cascade to related playlists.
+✅- User deletion should cascade to related playlists.
-3. Update the seed file to additionally seed at least 2 users.
+3✅.
+Update the seed file to additionally seed at least 2 users.
-   Each user should have a playlist containing at least 5 tracks.
+✅Each user should have a playlist containing at least 5 tracks.
-   You will have to edit how playlists are seeded as well, since they now are required to belong to a user!
+? // You will have to edit how playlists are seeded as well, since they now are required to belong to a user!

 ## Server